that-mint/goodtodrive/README.md

 # goodtodrive
-Personal discord bot for my server, very lightweight and basically just for gags as well as to see how the discord.py library works, probably not scalable, checks every single message, so I don't recommend to be deployed on any big server.
+Personal discord bot for my server, very lightweight and basically just for gags as well as to see how the discord.py library works.

+Probably not scalable, checks every single message, so I don't recommend to be deployed on any big server.